FabianGentner/blockip/documentation/source/endpoints-blacklist.rst

         A comment describing the reason the address should no longer be blacklisted.
 Required.

     :status 401: If the user is not logged in.
-    :status 403: If the user lacks the role `apps/blockip/unblacklister`, or `apps/blockip/network-unblacklister` if the request was to remove a block of IP addresses from the blackelist.
+    :status 403: If the user lacks the role *unblacklister*, or *network-unblacklister* if the request was to remove a block of IP addresses from the blackelist.
     :status 400: If the IP address is malformed or the comment is missing.
     :status 200: If the IP address has been successfully removed from the blacklist or wasn't actually on the